icarus523/mailto/README.md

 ## Removing an Exisiting Email Group

 Use the MailtoManage.py script: Select the Email Group you want to remove.
-Press "Delete Email Group".
+Press `Delete Email Group` button.
+Press `Refresh` Button to confirm that the email group has been removed.